Jimmy Garoppolo Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- Garoppolo's 262.8 passing yards per game in four matchups against the Rams are 12.3 more yards than his over/under in Monday's game.
+- In four matchups against the Rams, Garoppolo averaged 262.8 passing yards per game, 12.3 yards more than his over/under for Monday.

-- Garoppolo threw a touchdown pass in three of those contests against the Rams, and threw multiple TDs two times.
+- Garoppolo threw a touchdown pass in three of those games against the Rams, and threw multiple touchdown passes two times.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- The Rams are allowing 272.3 passing yards per game this season, the NFL's 21st-ranked pass defense.
+- The 272.3 yards per game the Rams are conceding through the air makes them the NFL's 21st-ranked pass defense.

-- With 10 passing TDs conceded this year, the Rams defense is ranked second in the league.
+- The Rams' defense is second in the league, allowing 1.1 passing touchdowns per game.

 Recent Performances